aws-samples/aws-hpc-tutorials/content/04-serverless/03-configure-pc-serverless.md

    echo $CLUSTER_IAM_POLICY
    ```

 2. Modify the AWS ParallelCluster configuration file `my-cluster-config.ini` created in the previous lab, it should be located in `~/environment`.
-Then add the line `additional_iam_policies` in the cluster section of the config file, don't forget to set the ARN of the new IAM as a parameter (just replace `AddThePolicyArnFromCLICommand` here).
-To ease the configuration file editing, you will download and use a python utility named **crudini**.
+Then add the line `additional_iam_policies` in the cluster section of the config file, don't forget to set the ARN of the new IAM as a parameter.
+To ease the configuration file editing, you will download and use a python utility named **crudini** as shown below.

    ```bash
    #Clont crudini repository